zhanba/react-ts-starter/README.md

 ## Feature

-- React 16
+- React 16 /redux 4 /redux-saga /React-Router 4
 - Typescript / Babel 7
-- React-Router 4/react-router-redux
-- Redux/Redux-saga/Typescript-fsa
 - Webpack 4 (config file also in ts)
 - CSSModules / LESS
 - TsLint / prettier (with vscode config to intergrate all tools)